Getting started with Airtable Interface Designer

 • Source - Not configurable from visualization properties, but you can view the source table from the underlying base.

-• Stacking field - Choose a single select, multiple select, user, or created by field to "stack" records together.
+• Stacking field - Choose a single select, user, or created by field to "stack" records together.

 • Sort by - Set the way that cards will be sorted in this visualization.
 Choosing a Manual sort field from this menu will allow users to drag and drop records when "Edit records inline" is enabled.